SimonKnogler/Controldetectiontask/README.md

 ## Data analysis

 An example R script for analysing output CSV files is available in `Scripts/analysis.R`.
-It aggregates participant data, computes accuracy, d-prime and metacognitive measures using Fleming's HMeta-d toolbox, performs the repeated measures ANOVA and mixed-effects models described in the main analysis plan, and saves several summary figures under `Plots/`.
+It aggregates participant data, computes accuracy, d-prime, confidence and agency measures, performs the repeated measures ANOVA and mixed-effects models described in the main analysis plan, and saves several summary figures under `Plots/`.

 Run the script from the repository root with: